-- 1. Proven ability to analyse written and numerical information from a wide variety of sources in a complex business or regulatory environment. - 2.
-Proven experience of making decisions based on sound analysis of complex and /or conflicting information and perspectives. - 3.
+- 1. Excellent understanding and experience of the assessment of technical issues, costs and outputs to inform investment decisions in a relevant industry or similar complex business. - 2.
+Proven ability to analyse written and numerical information from a wide variety of sources for decision making in a complex business or regulatory environment. - 3.
 Excellent organisational skills and proven track record of working to tight deadlines and with a high degree of individual responsibility. - 4.
 Proven experience of using sound analysis to constructively evaluate and challenge an external stakeholder's point of view on complex issues while still managing to develop and maintain a constructive working relationship.